ThomasRoca/American-Community-Survey-Project/index.md

 We end up with an array of 3 arrays.
 The first one provides the meta data, the second one give poverty rate for total population (i.e. 9.4%) and the third one for Black and African American (15,1%).
 To get this information in a variable we will use the index of those elements - NB. index starts with 0 not 1.
 Array[0] will be the 1st array containing the meta data ``["NAME","S0201_246E","POPGROUP","metropolitan statistical area/micropolitan statistical area"]`` and array[0][0] will be its 1st element ``NAME``.
 In order to get poverty rate for total population you would need array[1][2]

-Let's display this information on a web page using JavaScript
+Let's display this information on a web page using JavaScript:

 ``` Javascript
 $(function() {